-In a global health crisis, much is uncertain.
+In a global health crisis, many aspects are uncertain.
 What is clear is that the disruption of the global economy is just starting to be felt.
-It may take years for certain industries to recover, and many will be changed in the process.
-The office furniture industry is one that appears to be poised for a hard reset.
+It may take years for certain industries to recover, and many will undergo significant changes in the process.
+The office furniture industry appears poised for a hard reset.

-Many industry players talk about issues beyond furniture – ergonomics, productivity, culture, health, and so on.
+Many industry players discuss issues beyond furniture, including ergonomics, productivity, culture, health, and other related topics.
 However, the conversation always comes back to furniture.
 Manufacturing is the engine that built the industry and continues to drive profitability today.
 We all know that the landscape is shifting, but change is hard.
 People resist change.
-Today, the coronavirus pandemic has led to mandatory stay home orders from governments around the world, forcing workers who can work from home to do so.
-Office furniture has managed to maintain a monopoly on "work" for decades now.
-But this may be a tipping point when nascent patterns may reshape how people think about the workplace.
+Today, the coronavirus pandemic has led to mandatory stay-at-home orders from governments worldwide, forcing workers who can work from home to do so.
+Office furniture has maintained a monopoly on the concept of "work" for decades now.
+However, this may be a tipping point at which nascent patterns reshape people's thinking about the workplace.

 Traditional monopolies have been possible largely due to proximity – think stores, schools, or banks.
 Digital innovators have been disrupting these patterns by rethinking the model and delivering asynchronous services.
 Historically, nearly all work happened in an office: same time, same place.
 Even before recent work-from-home mandates, technology and market innovations were enabling people to think differently about the office.
 Now we’re being forced to face the reality that a lot of work can happen in different places and at different times.